jb3/chaos_game/README.md

 ## Usage

+**Disclaimer: This project is horribly inefficient and requires a lot of processing power (it absolutely killed my laptop).
+However, the patterns are very nice**

 1. Clone the repository
 2. Install Elixir
 3. `mix deps.get` inside the project
 4. `mix scenic.run` inside the project
 5. profit.